Here’s my confession for today: I love to learn, but I don’t like textbooks.

 Their conclusions have been formulated into visual perception principles, which have in common one major thing: objects are perceived as a whole, not the sum of their parts.
 Gestalt means “unified whole”.

 The essential idea to remember is that our minds will always search for meaning in everything we see, deriving it from the simplest forms as we look for the cleanest patterns.
 We also prefer order!
-That’s how we explain optical illusions, such as this one, but also that is how we’ve figured out that what you see isn’t always what you get.
+That’s how we explain optical illusions, but also that is how we’ve figured out that what you see isn’t always what you get.
 Some people see a rabbit first; some see a duck.
 Which one did you get? :)

 Implementing these visual perception principles in your design helps you create more intuitive and aesthetically pleasing images for your online course.
 It also helps reduce cognitive load, so your learners will focus on the most significant parts of your content.